Lahugala National Park is one of the smallest in Sri Lanka and one of its most valuable conservation areas for elephants and endemic birds.

-Lying in the basin of the Heda Oya, 16km inland from Pottuvil on the east coast, Lahugala National Park has a total area of 1,554 hectares, encompassing three tanks (ancient reservoirs), Lahugala, Kitulana and Sengamuwa.
+Lying in the basin of the Heda Oya, 16km inland from Pottuvil on the east coast, Lahugala has a total area of 1,554 hectares, encompassing three tanks (ancient reservoirs), Lahugala, Kitulana and Sengamuwa.
 These tanks are largely silted up and support an abundance of beru grass – the Asian elephant’s favourite.

 The park was declared as a sanctuary in 1966 and upgraded to national park status in October 1980.
 It was closed to visitors during the civil war due to security issues, but it is now re-opened to tourism.